Albo1125/CameraTech/README.md

 * /vehicleanpr (alias /vehanpr) - Toggles ANPR alerts from vehicle ANPR cameras (Whitelisted).
 * /readplate (alias /rp) - Reads the plate of the vehicle in front of you and puts it in chat.
 * /checkplate PLATE - Returns the ANPR markers currently active for the specified plate.
 * /focusanpr PLATE - Only displays fixed ANPR alerts for the specified PLATE and automatically draws a route if any hit comes in.
-Leave PLATE blank to unfocus.
+Leave PLATE blank to unfocus or to focus the plate that last triggered a fixed ANPR alert.
 * /setplateinfo PLATE;INFO - Adds ANPR markers (INFO) for the specified plate.
 Leave INFO blank to remove markers.
 Example: /setplateinfo AB12CDE;STOLEN
 * /setvehinfo INFO - Adds ANPR markers (INFO) for the plate of the vehicle you're currently in.
 Leave INFO blank to remove markers.
 Example: /setvehinfo STOLEN